mmoran90/MAUDE-Device-Failure-Classification/README.md

 # MAUDE-Device-Failure-Classification

 ### Installation
-To use this project, first clone the repo on your device using the commands below:
+To use this project, navigate to where you would like the repo cloned.
+Then clone the repo on your device using the commands below:

-'git init'

 'git clone https://github.com/mmoran90/ADS-509-Text-Mining.git'
 </br>